Merrimack College

 STEM Programs at Merrimack

-School of Science and Engineering
+School of Engineering and Computational Sciences

-School of Health Sciences
+School of Nursing & Health Sciences

-At the School of Health Sciences, you’ll get a solid background in basic sciences and technology, enhanced by diverse experiential learning opportunities.
+At the School of Nursing & Health Sciences, you’ll get a solid background in basic sciences and technology, enhanced by diverse experiential learning opportunities.
 From nursing to exercise science to nutrition, Health Sciences majors use state-of-the-art lab equipment to contribute to advances in the health care sector.

 STEM Education